dirmeier/dmvi/README.md

 ### Automatic execution (recommended)

-If you run all experiments from the manuscript and its appendix you can do it automatically using Snakemake.
+If you want to run all experiments from the manuscript and the appendix you can do it automatically using Snakemake.

 On a HPC cluster you can use